 T.A.: That spot sticks out to me.
-I’m big on my approach.
-It’s close to the river with good access.
-It should work on a west or north wind.
+I'm big on my approach.
+It's close to the river with good access.
+It should work on a couple different winds.
 The river is to the rear.
 It pinches down.
 It has a lot of different connections right there.

 2. Morning Funnel

 T.A.: I really like the access.
-It pinches down between the river (I like that barrier) and the neighbor’s ag field to the south.
-I’m going with a west-northwest wind for that area and hunting it in the morning as deer move back to bed in the timber block to the east.
+It pinches down between the river (I like that barrier) and the neighbor's ag field.
+I'm hunting it in the morning as deer move back to bed in the timber block.

 3. Cruising Lane

 T.A.: This spot could be good for multiple winds, depending on what deer do.
-I’d approach it from due east, and if that’s a marsh between it and the river, even better.
+And if that's a marsh between it and the river, even better.
 Just be careful navigating around it.

 4. The Hub

 T.A.: Similar to Nos.
 1 and 2, that timber connects several other blocks.
-It’s good for different winds.
-Where that camera is just to the west, if that’s CRP, or if there are dropping oaks nearby, that could be the spot.
+It's good for different winds.
+If that's CRP nearby, or if there are dropping oaks close, that could be the spot.

 5. All Day, Baby

 T.A.: I really like this one.
-That’s the spot for an all-day sit.
+That's the spot for an all-day sit.
 Elevation is running about 800 to 900 feet.
-There’s a barrier to the south.
-The river is to the north, with the high bank to guard the rear.
+There's a barrier.
+The river with the high bank to guard the rear.
 That could be a great rut stand.

 6. Another Pinch

 T.A.: Same story here.
-There’s a little field to the northwest, and the railroad to the south.
-Access to the east.
-It’s another great pinch stand.
+There's a little field next to it, and the railroad as well.
+Access is solid.
+It's another great pinch stand.

 7. Pre-Rut Pocket

 T.A.: I think this is a great pre-rut spot.
-It’s almost in the same category as No. 1, but on the other end of that area.
-I’d hunt with maybe an east or northeast wind.
+It's almost in the same category as No. 1, but on the other end of that area.
+I'd hunt it with a couple different winds.

 8. Middle of the Road

 T.A.: This could be a good spot.
-It’s getting farther from the river and it’s harder to get there.
-But for some reason, I like those two fields just to the east of it.
+It's getting farther from the river and it's harder to get there.
+But for some reason, I like those two fields.

 9. Long Walk

-T.A.: It might be marsh around there, but it looks like a little pinch just to the southwest.
-But man, that’s a long walk.
+T.A.: It might be marsh around there, but it looks like a little pinch.
+But man, that's a long walk.
 Might reconsider hunting that of a morning.

 10. Big Woods